horga83/shellChatGPT/README.md

 ### Code Completions (Codex)

+Codex models are discontinued.
+Use davinci models or gpt-3.5.

-Choose a `code` model to use this endpoint.
-Start with a commented out code or instruction for the model, or ask it in comments to optimise the following code, for example.
+Start with a commented out
+code or instruction for the model, or ask it in comments to optimise the following code, for example.